Mom0aut/DynamicRelations/README.md

 [![Java CI with Maven](https://github.com/Mom0aut/DynamicRelations/actions/workflows/maven.yml/badge.svg)](https://github.com/Mom0aut/DynamicRelations/actions/workflows/maven.yml) [![Coverage](.github/badges/jacoco.svg)](https://github.com/Mom0aut/DynamicRelations/actions/workflows/maven.yml)

-In every relational Database you must always know which relations are possible to your Entities.
-But sometimes these Relations are unknown or could change anytime.
-With Dynamic Relations you can add or delete Custom Relations between Entities during runtime.
+In every relational database you must always know which relations are possible to your entities.
+But sometimes these relations are unknown or could change anytime.
+With Dynamic Relations you can add or delete custom relations between entities during runtime.

 # What is a Dynamic Relation?

-A Dynamic Relation can be viewed as a directed Graph with a fixed Input (SourceObject) and a dynmic Output (Target).
+A dynamic relation can be viewed as a directed graph with a fixed input (SourceObject) and a dynmic output (Target).

 ```mermaid
 flowchart LR